arikat/arikat.github.io/README.md

-# arkiat.github.io
+# arikat.github.io
-Website using Github Pages
+Website using Github Pages and Jekyll.
+Still in Development.